ln4771/PalindroneCheckerApp/README.md

 Concepts Used:
 Java Class, Main Method, System.out.println()

-## UC2: Hardcoded Palindrome
+## UC2 : Hardcoded Palindrome Result

 Objective:
-Check whether a hardcoded string is a palindrome.
+Check whether a predefined string is a palindrome.

 Flow:
-- Program starts
+- Define a string variable
-- Hardcoded string is checked
+- Reverse the string using a loop
-- Result displayed
+- Compare the original string with the reversed string
+- Display whether it is a palindrome or not

+Concepts Used:
+String Handling, For Loop, Conditional Statements

-## UC3: Palindrome Using String Reverse
+## UC3 : Palindrome Check Using String Reverse

 Objective:
-Check palindrome by reversing the string using a loop.
+Allow the user to enter a word and check if it is a palindrome by reversing the string.

 Flow:
-- User enters string
+- Accept input from the user
-- String reversed using loop
+- Reverse the string using a loop
-- Compared using equals()
-- Result displayed
+- Compare the original string with the reversed string
+- Display whether it is a palindrome or not

+Concepts Used:
+Scanner Class, String Manipulation, For Loop, Conditional Statements

-## UC4: Character Array Palindrome
+## UC4 : Character Array Based Palindrome Check

 Objective:
-Check palindrome using character array and two-pointer technique.
+Check whether a given string is a palindrome using a character array.

 Flow:
+- Accept input from the user
-- Convert string to char[]
+- Convert the string into a character array
-- Compare first and last characters
+- Compare characters from the start and end
-- Move pointers inward
+- Continue comparison until the middle of the array
-- Display results
+- Display whether it is a palindrome or not

+Concepts Used:
+Character Array, Two Pointer Technique, Loop, Conditional Statements